Hive Connected Home: Devices

 The main devices offered include a smart thermostat, lightbulbs, motion sensors for doors and windows, and what the company refers to as a smart plug - all of which operate on an interconnected system that links to a central hub connected to the internet.

 Devices can be controlled via the hub, either by using the company website or smartphone app (available on iOS and Android).
 Users can turn devices on and off both remotely and manually.

 Criticism and controversy

 In August 2015, a Which? investigation claimed that the Hive app was a "burglars dream" because it was sending data that was unencrypted, including heating schedules and away settings, posing a security risk to customers should their Wi-Fi be tapped into.
 The company was informed about the Which? investigation in May 2015 and immediately began encrypting previously vulnerable data.

 There was criticism of Hive because users could only operate devices designed for the company's system, instead of integrating multiple platforms like companies such as nCube do.
 However, in August 2016 it was announced the partnership with IFTTT will allow for cross-platform collaboration.

+Hive faced consumer backlash when in July 2022 they announced their security and leak line of products were being discontinued and remotely disabled.
+Consumers had minimal options for refunds and left many with devices which were working perfectly fine but have since been remotely disabled by Hive.